davidkun/HyperSpectralToolbox/functions/README.md

 data as an image.
   For consistency, a common notation is defined to differentiate these concepts clearly.
-Hyperspectral data examined like an image will be defined as a matrix Mm×n×p of dimension m × n × p where m is defined as the number of rows in the image, n is defined as the number of columns in the image, and p is defined as the number of bands in the image.
-Therefore, a single element of such an image will be accessed using Mi,j,k and a single pixel of an image will be accessed using Mi,j,: Hyperspectral data formed as a vector of vectors (i.e. 2D matrix) is defined as M(m·n)×p of dimension (m· n)×p.
+Hyperspectral data examined like an image will be defined as a matrix Mmï¿½nï¿½p of dimension m ï¿½ n ï¿½ p where m is defined as the number of rows in the image, n is defined as the number of columns in the image, and p is defined as the number of bands in the image.
+Therefore, a single element of such an image will be accessed using Mi,j,k and a single pixel of an image will be accessed using Mi,j,: Hyperspectral data formed as a vector of vectors (i.e. 2D matrix) is defined as M(mï¿½n)ï¿½p of dimension (mï¿½ n)ï¿½p.
 A single element is accessed using Mi,j and a single pixel is accessed using M:,j .
 Notice the multi-element notation is consistent with MatlabTM this is intentional.